 Parette, Linda Schoonmaker, Shirley Stennis-Williams, Georganne

 Minutes from April 2 meeting were approved.

-1. School of Graduate Studies and Research Proposal To Establish Half-Time Graduate Assistantships.
+1. Graduate Studies and Research Proposal To Establish Half-Time Graduate Assistantships.

 Phil Parette moved to establish .5 graduate assistantships.
 This is a pilot study for the HCOB.
 Linda Schoonmaker seconded the motion.
 Following discussion, the motion passed.